-All cats are given access to roam and play at least once a day.
-We do let out cats in groups (as long as they are comfortable with other cats) so they can get more time to roam and play, however if your cat is not comfortable with other cats (your cat will tell us, because he/she will likely not leave the suite), we will find time to let him/her out privately.
+Cats who are receptive are given access to roam and play at least once a day.
+We do let out cats in groups (as long as they are comfortable with other cats) so they can get more time to roam and play, however if your cat is not receptive but is not comfortable with other cats, they may choose to stay in their rooms, or we will find time to let him/her out privately.

 Do we get updates during our cat's stay?